claramaq/project15-react/README.md

 ## Tasks

-- [ ] Clone repository and set up React environment.
+- [x] Clone repository and set up React environment.
-- [ ] Create base HTML file.
+- [x] Create base HTML.
-- [ ] Create base CSS file for initial sorting of elements.
+- [x] Create base CSS.
-- [ ] Create React App.
-- [ ] Psuedo Code App funcitonality.
+- [x] Psuedo Code App funcitonality.
 - [ ] Code Basic Functionalities of App:
-  - [ ] Form Submission
+  - [x] Form Submission - works
-  - [ ] Submission Board
+  - [ ] Submission Board - issue: doesn't always update
   - [ ] Data Storage
 - [ ] Wishlist if time is plentiful:
+- [ ] Create validation for form inputs
   - [ ] Edit and Delete Functionalities
-  - [ ] Lock these functionalities to creators IP
+  - [ ] Lock these functionalities to cookies
   - [ ] Allow owner to Delete Submissions in case of Spam
   - [ ] Allow owner to Lock Form Submissions while not monitoring
     - [ ] Alternatively send notification or email when new submission is made to review.